<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>

-<guid isPermaLink="false">https://fpgatek.com/course/using-generic-features-for-easier-coding/#comment-1335</guid>
+<guid isPermaLink="false">https://fpgatek.com/course/using-ip-cores-in-the-ise-design-suite/#comment-1001488</guid>

 ]]></content:encoded>